qiaoning-zhang/qiaoning-zhang.github.io/_projects/1_project.md

 related_publications: false
 ---

-Healthcare robots at home are increasingly essential for promoting the independence of older adults, yet their widespread acceptance is hindered by a lack of clarity regarding optimal design features.
-This research sets out to deepen our understanding of the features present in healthcare robots tailored for the elderly.
-Central to our investigation are two research questions:
+Healthcare robots at home are becoming increasingly essential for promoting the independence of older adults.
+However, their widespread acceptance is often hindered by unclear optimal design features.
+This research aims to deepen our understanding of the features that are most beneficial for healthcare robots tailored for the elderly.
+Our investigation focuses on two primary research questions:
-- How do older adults organize and prioritize their needs and preferences concerning the current features of healthcare robots?
+- How do older adults organize and prioritize their needs and preferences regarding the current features of healthcare robots?
 - Whether and how an individual's knowledge about robot technology and their attitudes towards robots influence the feature preferences of older adults?

 To answer these research questions, we began by compiling a comprehensive list of healthcare robot features from the existing literature.
 Next, we crafted a survey grounded in the Kano model.
-The Kano model classifies user preferences into five categories, and it sheds light on how features influence user satisfaction and, ultimately, acceptance.
+The Kano model classifies user preferences into five categories, shedding light on how features influence user satisfaction and, ultimately, acceptance.
 These categories are:
 - **Must-be** features: Features customers expect and are taken for granted.
 Their presence does not lead to customer satisfaction, but their absence leads to dissatisfaction.
-E.g., brakes on a car.
+    - Example: brakes on a car.
 - **One-dimensional** features: Features that result in satisfaction when fulfilled and dissatisfaction when not fulfilled.
 E.g., fuel efficiency in a car.
 - **Attractive** features: Features that lead to satisfaction when present but do not cause dissatisfaction when absent.
 E.g., built-in massage chair in a car.
 - **Indifferent** features: Features that have minimal impact on user satisfaction, offering little benefit or drawback.
 E.g., the color of a screw used in a car.